Acharagma roseanum (Boed.) E.F.Anderson

 Coryphantha roseana, Echinocactus roseanus, Escobaria roseana, Gymnocactus roseanus, Neolloydia roseana, Thelocactus roseanus

-Acharagma roseanum, also known as Acharagma roseana, is a small cactus, solitary at first, later forming a clump of globular stems with ribs that have tubercles with ungrooved areoles.
-The stems grow up to 2.4 inches (6 cm) tall and up to 2 inches (5 cm) in diameter.
-Each areole has 4 to 6 central and 15 to 30 radials spines.
+Acharagma roseanum is a small cactus, solitary at first, later forming a clump of globular stems with ribs that have tubercles with ungrooved areoles.
+The stems grow up to 2.4 inches (6 cm) tall and 2 inches (5 cm) in diameter.
+Each areole has 4 to 6 central spines and 15 to 30 radials spines.
 They are whitish-yellow to golden yellow.
 Flowers are cream-yellow to pink with a darker midvein and appear at the stem tips.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).